FlyLAL-Lithuanian Airlines: Bankruptcy

-During 2008, FlyLAL-Lithuanian Airlines suffered from a price war with airBaltic and slowing of the travel industry due to the global economic crisis.
+During 2008, FlyLAL-Lithuanian Airlines suffered from a price war with airBaltic and slowing of the travel industry due to the Great Recession.
 Despite the crisis, the number of passengers grew by 61% during 2008.
 In December 2008, the company admitted to suffering financial difficulties and having debts of 86 million litas (26.1 mln euros).
 It offered 51% of its shares to the Government of Lithuania for a symbolic sum of 1 litas in exchange for a state guarantee of its debt.
 The government declined the offer.

 Shortly afterwards FlyLal announced that it would sell 100% of shares to SCH Swiss Capital Holdings, a previously unknown company registered in December 2008.
 The company was sold for US$1 million effective 23 January 2009.
 The new owners agreed to advance 1 million euros to cover some of the debts and prevent the cancellation of FlyLal's operating licence.
 When the advance was not received, the deal was terminated and FlyLal announced termination of its activities effective 17 January 2009.
 Another proposal for a government bailout was rejected on 23 January 2009.
 The bankruptcy of FlyLAL significantly reduced the number of direct flights from Vilnius, from 28 to 14 destinations, and the number of passengers at Vilnius Airport decreased by 43 percent.